Purchase Orders & Vendor Management

 Multi-Currency Support

 Purchase orders support AED, USD, EUR, GBP, and SAR.
 If the PO currency differs from your garage's currency, you will enter the exchange rate during the receiving step.
 The rate and timestamp are stored for audit purposes.
+Any FX variance is displayed in the Finance card on the detail page.

 Step-by-Step Guide